Jacko Flat Hut

 Location

 Crooked River catchment.
 Map BU20.
 Grid Ref: E1487860/ N5270715 (BU20 879 707).
 Altitude 415m.
 Jacko Flat Hut is located on the TL of the Crooked River at the top end of Jacko Flat.
-The bush covered slopes around the Flat rise rapidly to sheer rock on the Northern face of Mt Alexander.
-Visitors to the hut regularly report hearing kiwi close by.
-There are two gorges in the lower Crooked valley and the terrain is rough underfoot.
+The bush covered slopes around the Flat rise rapidly to sheer rock on the northern faces of Mt Alexander.
+There are two gorgy sections in the lower Crooked valley and the terrain is very rough underfoot in quite a few places.
 Upstream of Jacko Flat the River is a mix of rougher terrain and reasonably gentle river flats.
-The Crooked has always been a fairly low-use valley, with visitor numbers declining further in the 90's and 00's due to unmaintained and overgrowing tracks.
-DOC did some work on them in 2009 and 2015 and recut the section from Jacko Flat to Top Crooked Hut in 2019.
-Jacko Flat has remained consistently low use over the decades, averaging around 10 parties a year.
-There has been increased interest in recent times in those doing a circuit around the Lake Morgan tops and back down the Morgan Range to the Crooked carpark.
+The Crooked has always been a fairly low-use valley, with visitor numbers declining further in the 1990s and 2000s due to overgrowing tracks.
+Jacko Flat Hut averages around 10 parties a year currently with increased interest in recent times from those doing a circuit around the Lake Morgan tops.
+Visitors to the hut regularly report hearing kiwi close by and there are whio in the vicinity.

 Access

-The Hut clearing was widened by DOC in 2017 and has plenty of space for a helicopter to get in.
+The clearing next to the Hut has plenty of space for a helicopter to get in.

 Crooked River catchment.
 Map BU20.
 Grid Ref: E1487860/ N5270715 (BU20 879 707).
 Altitude 415m.
 Jacko Flat Hut is located on the TL of the Crooked River at the top end of Jacko Flat.
-The bush covered slopes around the Flat rise rapidly to sheer rock on the Northern face of Mt Alexander.
-Visitors to the hut regularly report hearing kiwi close by.
-There are two gorges in the lower Crooked valley and the terrain is rough underfoot.
+The bush covered slopes around the Flat rise rapidly to sheer rock on the northern faces of Mt Alexander.
+There are two gorgy sections in the lower Crooked valley and the terrain is very rough underfoot in quite a few places.
 Upstream of Jacko Flat the River is a mix of rougher terrain and reasonably gentle river flats.
-The Crooked has always been a fairly low-use valley, with visitor numbers declining further in the 90's and 00's due to unmaintained and overgrowing tracks.
-DOC did some work on them in 2009 and 2015 and recut the section from Jacko Flat to Top Crooked Hut in 2019.
-Jacko Flat has remained consistently low use over the decades, averaging around 10 parties a year.
-There has been increased interest in recent times in those doing a circuit around the Lake Morgan tops and back down the Morgan Range to the Crooked carpark.
+The Crooked has always been a fairly low-use valley, with visitor numbers declining further in the 1990s and 2000s due to overgrowing tracks.
+Jacko Flat Hut averages around 10 parties a year currently with increased interest in recent times from those doing a circuit around the Lake Morgan tops.
+Visitors to the hut regularly report hearing kiwi close by and there are whio in the vicinity.

 Access

-The Hut clearing was widened by DOC in 2017 and has plenty of space for a helicopter to get in.
+The clearing next to the Hut has plenty of space for a helicopter to get in.

 Type

-Jacko Flat is a standard NZFS S70 six-bunk design with an open fireplace built in the 1960's.
+Jacko Flat is a standard New Zealand Forest Service S70 six-bunk design with an open fireplace built in the 1960's.
 The interior walls and ceiling were lined at some point and one of the door cupboards removed to create more space.
+There is a wooden plaque on the wall incised with "NZFS Hall of Fame" and the names; Arnie E, Alf H, Grant D, John S, Duncan H. & Nimrod 1977 and Blair G, Ritchie & Parker S. 1979.
+Some idiots have recently added their names at the bottom and ruined the artefact.
 There is a long drop toilet and water is from the river.
-There is a wooden plaque on the wall incised with "NZFS Hall of Fame" and the names; Arnie E, Alf H, Grant D, John S, Duncan H. & Nimrod 1977 and Blair G, Ritchie & Parker S. 1979.

 Condition